MrAlpha786/termux-fingerprint-lock/README.md

 # TERMUX FINGERPRINT LOCK
-Add fingerprint lock to your termux
+Add fingerprint lock to your Termux
+Note: It's not an app lock.
+It's only for Termux.
+      If you don't know what Termux is, You don't need this.

 # Prerequisites
 1. Smartphone with Fingerprint Sensor